-Modern day coffee shops such as the likes of Starbucks, Costa Coffee, and Caffè Nero have their roots in the coffeehouses of 17th and 18th century London, but those old coffeehouses were quite unlike the establishments we know and love today.
+Modern-day coffee shops such as the likes of Starbucks, Costa Coffee, and Caffè Nero have their roots in the coffeehouses of the 17th and 18th century London, but those old coffeehouses were quite unlike the establishments we know and love today.

 Coffee originated in Ethiopia in the 10th Century, reached Yemen by the 15th century and by the 16th-century coffee had spread to Persia (Iran) and Turkey.

 In 1645 the first European coffeehouse opened in Venice and it became popular throughout Europe during the late 17th century.

 The first coffeehouse was opened in America in 1689 and henceforth it spread throughout the world.

 In 1652 Pasqua Rosée, a Greek opened the first coffee stall in the churchyard of St Michael’s Cornhill in the City of London.

 17th-century coffee was pretty foul compared to the coffee of today, but the caffeine in it was an addictive stimulant.